Service-Learning and field practica outputs

 Mission of the UW-Madison Lakeshore Nature Preserve.
 The Preserve permanently protects the undeveloped lands along the shore of Lake Mendota where members of the campus community have long experienced the intellectual and aesthetic benefits of interacting with the natural world.
 The Preserve shelters biologically significant plant and animal communities for teaching, research, outreach, and environmentally sensitive use, and safeguards beloved cultural landscapes.
 It contributes to a powerful sense of place and fosters an ethic of stewardship to promote mutually beneficial relationships between humans and the rest of nature.

-- Develop a conceptual framework for understanding ecosystem process and patterns with humans integral to it
+- Develop a conceptual framework for understanding ecosystem process and pattern with humans integral to it.

-- Increase curiosity about environmental studies and ecology
+- Increase interest in environmental studies and ecology.